Madfyre/CUDA/README.md

 # CUDA Kernels

-A personal collection of CUDA / C++ GPU kernels I implemented while working through an intensive CUDA course (Yandex School of Data Analysis, infrastructure track).
+A personal collection of CUDA / C++ GPU kernels I implemented while working through an CUDA research.
 Each folder under [`kernels/`](kernels/) contains a single self-contained kernel and a short `NOTES.md` describing what it does and the techniques it uses.

-> These are my own implementations.
-The course's automated grading harness and test
-> suite have been removed; what remains is the kernel code itself, meant to be read as
-> implementation samples.

 ## Highlights